davdkm/what-do/notes.md

   -user can edit or destroy their own events/comments -only admins can edit and destroy events/comments/locations of other users -users can join events as attendees

+4. Add roles for users and admins
+  -users can edit their names
+  -users can create events and comments
+  -users can delete their own events and comments -users cannot delete or edit other users comments, events, and names

+  -moderators can do everything a user can do -moderators can also edit and delete comments on events given permission

+  -admin can do everything